-This project by the Trust for the Study of Adolesence examined how mobile phones (including texting) are used in communications between young people and their parents/carers.
+This project by the Trust for the Study of Adolesence (now Young People in Focus) examined how mobile phones (including texting) are used in communications between young people and their parents/carers.
 A particular focus was on how mobiles are used by parents and young people in relation to safety.
 The project involved qualitative research with 60 families containing young people aged 11-16.

 Overall, young people and parents were very positive about mobile phones, viewing them as a ‘lifeline’ and a key way of keeping young people safe.
 Most young people first get a mobile phone at the age of 11 or 12, because of their growing independence.
 Usage for calls or text is initially low and increases with age (14 and upwards).
 Parents and young people had similar concerns about mobile phones – theft and mugging, bullying, expense, and peer pressure to have the ‘right’ phone.

 The GSMA asked the York Health Economics Consortium (YHEC) to identify literature on the use of mobile phones for calling for ambulance services and on the ‘golden hour’, the crucial medical reference period in clinical emergencies.